-- Faced with this situation: • refuse courteously, within the limits of basic safety rules; • inform your contact that these payments are contrary to AGL Group policy; - report the situation to your line manager, the Compliance Department or through the whistleblowing system.
+- •refuse courteously, within the limits of basic safety rules; - inform your contact that these payments are contrary to AGL Group policy; - •report the situation to your line manager, the Compliance Department or through the whistleblowing system.

 Gifts and invitations

 Giving a low-value gift or hospitality may be considered courtesy in some countries.